andreasKroepelin/polylux/book/src/themes/gallery/ratio.md

 - `title-slide(title, authors, abstract, date, version, keywords, foreground, background, register-section)` with all keyword arguments:
   - `title`: Presentation title content.
 Defaults to `none`.
+  - `authors`: An array of objects made with the custom `author(name:, affiliation:, email: )` method.
+Defaults to `none`.
   - `abstract`: An abstract or subtitle for your work.
 Defaults to `none`.
-  - `authors`: An array of objects made with the custom `author(name:, affiliation:, email: )` method.
-Defaults to `none`.
   - `date`: A datetime object, defaults to `none`.
   - `version`: A document version to display on the date line.
 Something like "Draft" or "1.0".
 Defaults to `none`.
   - `keywords`: Keywords to display on the date line.
 Defaults to ().
   - `foreground`: Content to include in front of the default text content.
   - `background`: Content to include behind the default text content.
-  - `hero`: Whether to draw the default hero image (uses `options.title-hero-color`).
+  - `hero`: What to show as the "hero" or background image on title slides. `auto` results in the theme's default background.
-  - `register-section`: Whether the given title should be registered as a section in the outline and navigation.
 - `slide(title, header, footer)[body]` with a title keyword argument and body positional.
   - `title`: Section title will be added as a heading, too.
 Mostly for compatibility purposes with other themes.
   - `header`: Header content override.
 Default is `auto` which draws the header according to the theme options.
 Set it to `none` to disable for this slide.